learning-process/parallel_programming_course/docs/common_information/points.rst

     delay in submission.
   - The task is considered submitted when it is merged into the master/main branch.
-  - The submission date is counted from the last working commit.
+  - The submission time is defined as the timestamp of the last commit that successfully passes the CI pipeline.

 - Comments: